codeOfRobin/try-swift-talk/try!Swift.md

 URLSession Features 😞👎
 URLSession Testability 💯

-^ Ever tried writing multipart form in URLSession?
-It's frustrating as hell.
-URLSession is designed as a really low level bare bones API.
+^ URLSession is designed as a really low level bare bones API.
 Which is why alternatives exist like....

 ---